discordjs/guide/guide/command-handling/adding-features.md

 }
 ```

-You check if the `cooldowns` Collection has the command set in it yet.
-If not, then add it in.
+You check if the `cooldowns` Collection already has an entry for the command being used right now.
+If this is not the case, add a new entry, where the value is initialized as an empty Collection.
 Next, 3 variables are created:

-1. A variable with the current timestamp.
+1. `now`: The current timestamp.
-2. A variable that `.get()`s the Collection for the triggered command.
+2. `timestamps`: A reference to the Collection of user-ID and timestamp key/value pairs for the triggered command.
-3. A variable that gets the necessary cooldown amount.
-If you don't supply it in your command file, it'll default to 3.
-Afterwards, convert it to the proper amount of milliseconds.
+3. `cooldownAmount`: The specified cooldown from the command file, converted to milliseconds for straightforward calculation.
+If none is specified this defaults to three seconds.

-After that, create a simple `if` statement to check if the `timestamps` Collection has the author ID in it yet.
+If the author has already used this command in this session, get the timestamp, calculate the expiration time and inform the user of the amount of time they need to wait before being able to use this command again.
+Note that you use a `return` statement here, causing the code below this snippet to only execute if the message author has not used this command in this session or the wait has already expired.

 Continuing with your current setup, this is the complete `if` statement: